sadasant/topics/README.md

 I'm using [this](https://github.com/sadasant/dotfiles/blob/master/.jshintrc) .jshintrc :)

-## Rebuild the public/ source
+## Rebuild the public/js source

 - Install RequireJS with node: `npm install -g requirejs`

-- Go to the public folder and run `r.js -o app.build.js`.
+- Go to the root and run `r.js -o app.build.js`.

-- If you want to make just CSS updates, you can run `cp css/style.styl ../production/css/style.styl`.

 If you're interested on learning about RequireJS optimization, I recommend you to go to the official documentation: <http://requirejs.org/docs/optimization.html>